ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/GUIPropView_readme.txt

   for font strings you can specify in SetFont: "Segoe Print,10,400" "Arial,12,700,Italic" "Arial,12,400,Underline" (The font string must be in quotes !)
+* FocusKeyText [Keyboard Text] - Set the keyboard focus to the specified window and then send keystrokes to this window according to the specfied text.
+* FocusKeyPress [Key Combination] - Set the keybaord focus to the specified window and then sends the specified key combination to this window.
+You can use multiple key combinations in one command , delimited by space character (but the entire key combination string must be in quotes !), for exmaple: "Alt+Ctrl+P Ctrl+S" , "Ctrl+Shift+A X Y Z".
+  You can use the following keys in the Key Combination string:
+  0-9,A-Z,F1-F24,shift,leftshift,rightshift,ctrl,leftctrl,rightctrl,alt,lef
+  tmenu,rightmenu,enter,esc,spc,down,up,left,right,home,end,
+  insert,delete,plus,comma,minus,period,lwin,rwin,apps,pageup,pagedown,tab,
+  multiply,add,subtract,seperator,divide,cancel,backspace,pause,capslock,nu
+  mlock,scroll,printscreen.
+  Alternatively, you can also specify the virtual key code instead of key name, as decimal number or hexadecimal number, for example: "Ctrl+65" , "Ctrl+0x41"

 The Property:Value section specifies the properties of the windows to find for doing the desired action.
 For example, if you want to do